AAitorG/napari-DINOSim/README.md

 ## License

-Distributed under the terms of the [MIT] license, "napari-dinoSim" is free and open source software.
+Distributed under the terms of the [MIT] license, "napari-DINOSim" is free and open source software.

 ## Citation